astro-seanwhy/ExoInt/v1.2/README.txt

 The use of any part of the codes should have the citation given to the paper mentioned above.

-Questions, comments, and requests for any particular permission should be addressed to haiwang@ethz.ch.
+Questions, comments, and suggestions may be raised in the 'Issues' tab, or otherwise directly sent to haiwang@phys.ethz.ch (for requests, in particular).